openlit/openlit/README.md

 ### Step 3: Initialize OpenLIT in your Application

-Integrating OpenLIT into your AI applications by adding the following lines to your code.
+Integrate OpenLIT into your AI applications by adding the following lines to your code.

 ```python
 import openlit